 This setup provides the user with a split view where the scanner is using only part of the screen.
 It fits use cases where additional information is required while scanning, for instance, displaying the list of barcodes scanned.
 This setup is demonstrated in our Stock Count Sample.

 This setup provides the user with the ability to aim for a barcode and only read the barcode aimed for.
 This UI can be extremely helpful when numerous barcodes are densely packed.

 To create the Aim and Scan UI, please follow these steps:

 Start the scanner in paused mode (camera preview on but capture mode disabled and not scanning).

 Use our laser viewfinder to give the user a precise indication of where he should scan.

 Restrict the scanning area to a thin line in the center of the screen.

-When a barcode is scanned, pause or stop the scanner.
+When a barcode is scanned, disable scanning.